a-synchronous/rubico/README.md

 `y` is the output of running `x` through the chain of `functions`

-if all functions are sync, `y` is a synchronous value
+if all functions of `functions` are synchronous, `y` is not a Promise

-if any functions are async, `y` is an asynchronous value
+if any functions of `functions` are asynchronous, `y` is a Promise
 ```javascript
 pipe([
   x => x + 'y',